Samuel Brannan: Travel to California

-After the death of Joseph Smith and rising opposition in the east, the Mormons decided to relocate their center from Nauvoo, Illinois, to the western region outside of the United States border.
+After the assassination of their leader, the Prophet Joseph Smith, rising hostilities, attacks on their homes and religious persecution, in the east, the Mormons decided to relocate their center from Nauvoo, Illinois, to the western region outside of the United States border.
 The plans for the large exodus began and Mormon leadership moved westward, leaving Brannan the highest ranking religious leader in New York.
 As such, he was faced with the large responsibility of evacuating the eastern Mormons to California.
 Brannan chartered the ship Brooklyn and persuaded the Mormons of New York to join the expedition to California.
 The Brooklyn set sail for upper California via Cape Horn in January 1846.
 Brannan was in charge of the expedition and the highest presiding religious leader on the ship.
 He brought along an antiquated printing press and a complete flour mill to make colonization easier.
 While the living conditions aboard the Brooklyn were strenuous for many, Brannan lived lavishly in the ship's officers' quarters.
 The ship stopped on June 20, 1846, in Honolulu, Hawaii, to resupply and be inspected by Commodore Stockton.
 Brannan expected the inspection to go badly but instead Commodore Stockton spoke to Brannan about the United States' planned assault of the Mexicans at Monterey.
 This information along with Commodore Stockton's quiet encouragement led Samuel Brannan to the idea of taking the Mexican port town of Yerba Buena.
-Brannan's dreams of colonization and success were underway and after leaving Hawaii, the Brooklyn changed routes, landing on July 31, 1846, at Yerba Buena.
+Brannan's dreams of religious freedom and success were underway and after leaving Hawaii, the Brooklyn changed routes, landing on July 31, 1846, at Yerba Buena.
 Upon arrival they were met by Commander John B. Montgomery and the Portsmouth, who had taken Yerba Buena only a few days before, much to Brannan's dismay.
-The Mormons began colonizing the area (present-day San Francisco) and tripled the population of the pueblo.
+The Mormons began settling into the area (present-day San Francisco) and tripled the population of the pueblo.